nezticle/buildroot-rpi/README.md

 ----------

-**Would you like to join our team?** Drop your details at recruitment@metrological.com Or fork this repository and sent us your *Pull Requests*.
+**Would you like to join our team?** Drop your details at recruitment@metrological.com or fork this repository and send us your *Pull Requests*.

 Proprietary Packages
 --------------------